mumoshu/helmfile-gitops/README.md

 ## Existing Solution

+Combo of:

+**CI (lint, diff, test on PUSH)**:
-- Use any CI system for CI(lint, diff, test): Travis, CircleCI, Concourse, Jenkins, Argo CI, ...
+Travis, CircleCI, Concourse, Jenkins, Argo CI, ...

+**CD (deploy/sync/reconcile on PULL)**:
-- Use any CD system for CD(deploy/sync/reconcile): Flux, Argo CD, Spinnaker, ...
+Flux, Argo CD, Spinnaker, ...

+## Why Not?

 Go head if you have a big team.

-But what if your have only a handful of folks to maintain the CI and CD pipeline?
+What if your have only a handful of folks to maintain the CI and CD pipeline?

 ## Goal

-Can't we have a single versatile system that handles both CI and CD?
+I wanna have a single system that handles both CI and CD

 ## Issues